Battle In Colombia Over River-wrecking Gold dragons - UrduPoint

 Locals say about 350 dredging machines are active in the region -- big and small -- on top of those operated legally by the Mineros Aluvial multinational.

-- 'Profitable' - The illegal dredgers range from simple machines with makeshift conveyer belts to larger mechanical contraptions that require several divers to guide a massive vacuum pipe under the dark water.
+The illegal dredgers range from simple machines with makeshift conveyor belts to larger mechanical contraptions that require several divers to guide a massive vacuum pipe under the dark water.

 Then there are the "dragons" -- three-storey, 20-meter (66-foot) long boats with massive engines.